 About this property

-Set in a conservation village, yet close to sandy beaches, fishing villages and coastal walks..
+Set in an elevated position with magnificent countryside and sea views a short distance from a conservation village, yet close to sandy beaches, fishing villages and coastal walks..
 All on the ground floor.

 Porch: With washing machine and storage for coats and boots.

 Living room: With Freeview TV, DVD player, double sofa bed (for flexible sleeping arrangements) and French doors leading to sitting-out area.

 Kitchen/dining room: With electric cooker, microwave, fridge/freezer, dishwasher, Nescafé Dolce Gusto coffee machine, Velux window and tiled floor.

 Shower room: With shower cubicle and toilet..
 Oil central heating, electricity, bed linen, towels and Wi-Fi included.
 Travel cot available on request.
 Highchair.
 Welcome pack.
 Sitting-out area with garden furniture and barbecue.
 Hot tub (from October 2021).
 Bike store.
 Private parking for 2 cars.
 No smoking.
 Please note: The property has a natural water supply from a borehole.
 There are 2 steps in the garden..
 This detached barn conversion, adjacent to the owner’s home, is located just outside the lovely conservation village of Fordyce, 1½ miles from the Moray coast.
 A magical place, the village is a warren of narrow streets and beautiful houses still following a medieval plan, and all wrapped around a magnificent centrepiece, Fordyce Castle, simply sitting on a bend in the village street.
 The holiday cottage is very spacious, comfortable and warm, and takes advantage of the panoramic views of both sea and countryside, with the arched French doors in the living room leading to a sunny sitting-out area at the front.
 Set within 1 acre of private grounds with dedicated guest outside area with garden furniture and BBQ available.